ScripterSugar/wdfp-extractor/README.md

 ## Recommended environments

-The tool only tested for limited use cases, thus might have various bugs / crahses among other enviornments.
+The tool only tested for limited use cases, thus might have various bugs / crahses among other enviornments, and it basically works best with ADB running as root.

 ### Emulator